1jour1vin

 Manuals

-Destemming, maceration, and fermentation for a minimum of 15 days
+Destemming, maceration, and fermentation for at least 15 days

 Livestock farming